symfony/symfony-docs/controller.rst

 Final Thoughts
 --------------

 In Symfony, a controller is usually a class method which is used to accept requests, and return a ``Response`` object.
-When mapped with a url, a controller becomes accessible and its response can be viewed.
+When mapped with a URL, a controller becomes accessible and its response can be viewed.

 To facilitate the development of controllers, Symfony provides an ``AbstractController``.
-It can be used to extend the controller class allowing access to some frequently used utilities such as ``render`` and ``redirectToRoute``.
-The ``AbstractController`` also provides the ``createNotFoundException`` utility which is used to return a page not found response.
+It can be used to extend the controller class allowing access to some frequently used utilities such as ``render()`` and ``redirectToRoute()``.
+The ``AbstractController`` also provides the ``createNotFoundException()`` utility which is used to return a page not found response.

 In other articles, you'll learn how to use specific services from inside your controller that will help you persist and fetch objects from a database, process form submissions,